portworx/px-docs/cloud/aws/asg.md

 ## Note

-When starting a PX cluster with AWS Auto Scaling, you will not be able to use this cluster's configuraion on any other nodes which are not started by ASG.
+1. When starting a PX cluster with AWS Auto Scaling, you will not be able to use this cluster's configuraion on any other nodes which are not started by ASG.
+2. If PX is unable to attach an ESB volume, it will retry, during which node index might get increased.
+This should be okay and should not affect any cluster, volume operations.